LLM Law - Commercial LawFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-This programme provides a solid foundation for any students wishing to enter the legal professions and in particular to work in a commercial law firm or to embark on a career at the Commercial Bar.
+There is a broad range of possibilities for those who successfully complete their Commercial Law LLM.
+It provides a solid foundation for any students wishing to enter the legal professions - in particular, to work in a commercial law firm or to embark on a career at the Commercial Bar.
 Alternatively, graduates might choose to work as in-house lawyers or with a variety of regulatory organisations.
-Indeed, there is a broad range of possibilities for those who successfully complete their Commercial Law LLM.

 REF 2014 results